jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I'm not sure if you know this Stargazer, but the Devil was once the Angel Lucifer.
 He fell from God's grace after succumbing to vanity and greed.
 Likewise, Lord's Sauron, Vader, Voldemort were all once heroes of a classic tale.
 As the saying goes, "power corrupts, and absolute power corrupts absolutely."

 The switch over from a classic to a selfish/spectacle story is never easy to see.
-In fact, Darth King thought he was a good guy; an angel, in fact.
+In fact, Darth King thought he was a good guy, an angel, in fact.
 As philosophers like Rousseau were saying humanity needed more tolerance, equality, and compassion, the nobility actually agreed with many of these values.

 After all, the leaders believed they were protectors of their flock.
 That's why monarchs such as Frederick I, Emperor Joseph II, and Catherine II, called themselves "enlighten monarchs."
 The trending royal mentality was, "Everything for the people, nothing by the people."